chloedkkwon/chloedkkwon.github.io/research.md

     image:
       src: /assets/img/work/a_project.png
       alt: a_project
-    description: This is my dissertation project studying a morpho-phonological process in Korean called
+    description: This is my dissertation project studying a morpho-phonological process in Korean called 'sai-sios'.

   - title: The prosodic patterns in English production by Native speakers and Korean speakers of English